 Making time for friends and family can be difficult when you’re juggling work, life and home commitments.
 In spite of this, distracting yourself and making time for socialising (even if over the telephone or online) are key to good mental health.

-If you are unable to connect with loved ones, having a pet has also been shown to improve mental health as caring for something (whether another person or animal) releases feel-good hormones (such as oxytocin) which can help improve our mood and lower stress.
+If you are unable to connect with loved ones, having a pet has also been shown to improve mental health.
+The act of caring for something (whether another person or animal) has been show to release hormones such as oxytocin which can help improve our mood and lower stress.

-Whether that means saying no to plans that you don’t really want to do, taking a hot bath, playing video games, or cooking yourself a wholesome meal, it’s important to look after yourself and do things which soothe you.
+Whether that means taking a hot bath, playing video games, or cooking yourself a wholesome meal, it’s important to look after yourself and do things which soothe you.
+This might be saying no to, or putting on the back-burner, things that you don’t really want to do right now.

-Many of us fill up our time with other commitments and so making time for ourselves can be a great way to feel improve mental health.
+Many of us fill up our time with commitments rather than time for ourselves.
+Taking time to do more of what nourishes us is a great way to feel improve mental health.

 4. See a Therapist